-The WFEO Committee on Engineering for Information & Communication” (WFEO-CIC), presently hosted by The Institutions of Engineers India (India) – Indian National Member of WFEO – has set its objectives in the area of technological evolutions, in order to identify suitable technologies for sustainable development, especially in the context of the UN Millennium Development Goals and the Bali Action Plan.
-The CIC is hosted by the IEI (Institute of Engineers (India) for the present term of 4 years, which will end in November 2019.
+The WFEO Committee on Engineering for Information & Communication” (WFEO-CIC) has set its objectives in the area of technological evolutions, in order to identify suitable technologies for sustainable development, especially in the context of the UN Millennium Development Goals and the Bali Action Plan.
+The CIC is hosted by the Institution of Engineers India (IEI) for the present term of 4 years, which will end in November 2019.

 WFEO-CIC, a Standing Technical Committee of WFEO grossly dedicated to the field of “Information and Communication”, has the responsibility to push forward “ICT for Development” as its guiding line.
 The main duty of WFEO-CIC to help lead forward Information and Communication Technology (ICT) in order for it to be applied globally, and focuses on developing countries where narrowing the gap has become essential.